brentredd/rdioid/README.md

 # Rdioid

 A simple Ruby Gem wrapper for the Rdio Web Services API with OAuth 2.0.
-Handles OAuth authtentication and API calls.
+Handles OAuth authentication and API calls.

 ## Installation